Menu

 As of February 2026, SBI NRI fixed deposits offer roughly 3.05% to about 6.45% per year for rupee-based accounts (NRE and NRO) below ₹3 crore.
 The highest return usually comes from the 444-day scheme, which goes near 6.45% p.a.

-• When you apply, SBI verifies remittance proof, KYC, and transaction source.
+• During account opening, SBI checks remittance proof and transaction source.

-• If money originates in India → only NRO permitted.
+• Money earned in India → only NRO allowed

 1. SBI NRE Fixed Deposit